Limited-timeFree scans and removals, no strings attached.Start free

 What Daniel's Law actually does

-If you're a sworn officer, judge, or prosecutor in New Jersey — active or retired — Daniel's Law gives you a hammer.
+If you're a sworn officer, judge, or prosecutor in New Jersey, active or retired, Daniel's Law gives you a hammer.
 The statute (NJSA §47:1B-1) lets you force brokers to take your home address down.

 You can demand any data broker take down your home address and unpublished phone.
 They get ten business days.
 Miss the deadline, and it's $1,000 per violation in court.
+The 2023 amendment made that $1,000 mandatory liquidated damages, not a cap, plus punitive damages where the violation is willful or reckless.

 The law was named for Daniel Anderl, the 20-year-old son of US District Judge Esther Salas, killed in 2020 when an attacker who'd looked up his mother's home address came to the door.
+The shooter, a disgruntled litigant, had bought the address from a commercial broker.
+The bill cleared the NJ legislature within eighteen months.

 Who it covers

-• Active and retired judges (state and federal sitting in NJ)
+• Active and retired judges, state and federal sitting in NJ

 • Active and retired prosecutors and assistant prosecutors

-• Active and retired law enforcement officers (sworn)
+• Active and retired sworn law enforcement officers

 • Active and retired correctional officers